-- Effectively kills fleas, flea eggs, flea larvae, bed bugs, ticks, cockroaches, ants, spiders, mosquitoes and many other...
+- PROVEN EFFECTIVE - Kills fleas, flea eggs, flea larvae, bed bugs, ticks, cockroaches, ants*, spiders, mosquitoes, and...

 This stuff is fragrance free and does not stain.
 Focus the spray on all of the same areas you were vacuuming / steam cleaning earlier in step 1.
 Not only does it kill fleas quickly, but the Insect Growth Regulator prevents any more fleas from reproducing for up to 28 days.